thomas051083/psd-psw/_events/2_pst-exhibition.md

 #### Subsidiary Journeys

-Other than the seven main Service Journeys, there are five other <b>Subsidiary Journeys </b>that would further enhance the lives of Singaporeans.
+Other than the seven main Service Journeys, there are five other Subsidiary Journeys that would further enhance the lives of Singaporeans.
 Read on to understand how these processes were improved!

 <table>
 	<tr>